RaigaX9/Javascript-I-Choose-You/README.md

 # Javascript-I-Choose-You

-The wonderful world for this Javascript repo for practicing and having some fun with Javascript!
+The wonderful world of Javascript for practicing and having some fun!